Believe it or not, outrageous reality show Geordie Shore is onto its eighteenth season!

 The expression roughly translates to when someone or a situation is becoming aggressive or violent.

 Proper mint like is used to describe anything that is seriously good.
-Not to be confused with canny decent though, which sits just below proper mint in Geordie scale of goodness.

 And we don’t mean that lightly.
 Smashed, steaming and wasted are all similar phrases yet none of them are near the level of pure mortal.